IWAE-TIME/alpsim.github.io/content/about/_index.md

 ## Licensing

-All codes under ALPS framework are released under the Boost open-source license.
-Future codes will be released under the MIT license.
+All codes under ALPS framework are released under the MIT open-source license.

 ## Acknowledgements